meltoner/agrofelis/components/vehicle-frame/readme.md

 ### Step 07

-Concluding with the seventh step of the chassis fabrication, a plethora of nuts are welded into the all corners formed by the iron bards.
+Concluding with the seventh step of the chassis fabrication, 76 nuts are welded into every corner formed by the iron bars.
 These nuts serve dual purposes, allowing to mount the protecting covers of the frame and establishing multiple mounting points for tools and extensions of the Agrofelis Robot.
 The arrangement of grid-like mounting socket locations in the fabricated chassis is depicted in the following image.

 ![Manufacturing the frame step 7, Nuts forming multiple attach points](_figures/vehicle-frame-04-step-07-01.png)